bycolco/bycolco/README.md

-Tech addict.
-Art lover.
-Passionate about the power of nature.
+Hacking for freedom through code.
+Addicted to cutting-edge tech like blockchain, AI, IoT, and robotics.

-I like challenges with Web technologies, Blockchain, AI, IoT, robotics, and open-source.
+I'm interested in creating better tech experiences - securely encrypted of course.

-I'm interested in digital privacy and online freedom.
-I enjoy encrypting things.
+Art fuels the soul, nature reignites it.